 Caitlin Loftus (BCH 2011): Received her combined BS/MS in Physician Assistant from D'Youville College in 2014.
-She is employed by Catholic Health System in the Neonatal ICU between Sister's of Charity Hospital Level III NICU & Mercy Hospital of Buffalo Level II NICU.
+She is employed by Catholic Health System in the Neonatal ICU between Sister's of Charity Hospital Level III NICU & Mercy Hospital of Buffalo Level II NICU, both in Buffalo, NY.

 Stephanie Krull (CHM ACS 2010): Is employed as a chemist at Niacet Corporation in Niagara Falls, NY.

 Khadeeja Saleh (CHM HT 2010): Received her PharmD from the University at Buffalo in 2014 and is currently employed at Sister's of Charity Hospital in Buffalo, NY.

 Elizabeth (Gruber) Brem (BCH 2006): Received her MD from the University at Buffalo in 2010.
 She completed her residency in Internal Medicine at Beth Israel Deaconess Medical Center (BIDMC) in Boston, a major teaching affiliate of Harvard Medical School, in 2013.
 She is currently a fellow in Hematology/Oncology with clinical and research interests in lymphoma.